Skip to main content

 How much does Ozempic cost?

 Let’s say a particular Blue Cross Blue Shield plan doesn’t cover Ozempic.
-In that case, without any other assistance, the manufacturer’s suggested list price is $935.77, but pharmacies may charge more or less.
+In that case, you may pay about $1,396 without insurance or discounts per month.

 “Outside of insurance, several factors can influence Ozempic’s cost.
 These include the pharmacy’s pricing, the patient’s geographical location, and any applicable pharmaceutical company discount programs or patient assistance programs,” Dr. Foxman says.